-I am constantly trying to improve myself so I was reading up on how I could be a better virtual assistant.
+I am constantly trying to improve myself so I constantly research on how I can be a better virtual assistant.
 Then I found out about creating a welcome packet.
 I read up and realized that it was just what I needed.
-I have been using it since and it has saved me a lot of headache.
+I have been using welcome packets since and it has saved me a lot of headache.
 My clients are happy and I am happier.

-So if you are a virtual assistant or create content at any level that requires you to work with people, I recommend you create a welcome packet to protect yourself and your business.
+So if you are a virtual assistant or create content at any level that requires you to work with people online, I recommend you create a welcome packet to protect yourself and your business.

 What is a Welcome Packet?